vladNed/paoli-utils/README.md

 # PAOLI (Packages And cOnfiguration utiLIties)
-Scripts for setting up configurations, packages and utilities for ubuntu.as a startup on ubuntu
+Scripts for setting up configurations, packages and utilities for ubuntu.
+It acts as a guide for installing helpful packages, configurations, directories and keys for a nice development experience.
+Very customizable with a touch of imposed defaults.

 ## Usage (in-progress)